akka/akka/akka-docs/rst/java/testing.rst

    :include: test-special-probe

-You have complete flexibility here in mixing and matching the :class:`JavaTestKit` facilities with your own checks and choosing an intuitive name for it.
+You have complete flexibility here in mixing and matching the :class:`TestKit` facilities with your own checks and choosing an intuitive name for it.
 In real life your code will probably be a bit more complicated than the example given above; just use the power!